 1. Target Audience

-This can be informed by the same demographic research that you use to create your products and service offerings.
+This can be informed by the same demographic research you use to create your products and service offerings.
 This should be factored into the design of your site long before it ever comes time to launch.

 Similarly, you should have conducted audience testing during the design phase.
-The goal here is to ensure that your site is fully user optimised for your target audience.
+The goal here is to ensure that your site is fully user-optimised for your target audience.
 This involves figuring out how you want your audience to behave on your site, including how they like to make purchases and how you can market to them.

 2. Market Research State of the Industry